SHAKESPEARE AND THE SUPERSTITIONS OF THE THEATER

 What happens when the avantgarde takes hold of the discarded “classics”?

-This “SHAKESPEARE IN DULUTH” exhibition in the Ramseyer Display Cases will continue through the end of October.
+However, the “SHAKESPEARE IN DULUTH” exhibition in the Ramseyer Display Cases will continue through Winter 2017.

 For additional information, please contact Archives & Special Collections at ...